Saturday morning reading. Three kids. Three books. Three languages. How funny!!!

-- Add the remaining oil, and mix very well.
+- Then add the remaining 1/2 oil-flour mixture, and combine well.

 - Note: to test if the bean paste is ready, use a spatula to divide the paste into two parts.
 Use your pinky finger to test the paste in the middle.
 If your finger comes out clean without any paste stick to it, the paste is ready.

-- Green tea yellow bean: combine 15 g green tea powder + 60 ml hot water, and mix to the bean smoothie after adding oil.
+- Green tea yellow bean: combine 15 g green tea powder + 60 ml hot water, and mix to the bean paste at step 17.

-- Pandan yellow bean: combine 1 tsp pandan paste + 60 ml hot water, and mix to the bean smoothie after adding oil.
+- Pandan yellow bean: combine 1 tsp pandan paste + 60 ml hot water, and mix to the bean paste at step 17.

-- Passion fruit/lemon yellow bean: combine juice of 8 passion fruits or lime + 60 ml hot water and mix to the bean smoothie after adding oil.
+- Passion fruit/lemon yellow bean: combine juice of 8 passion fruits or lime + 60 ml hot water and mix to the bean paste at step 17.